New Study on Addictions in Young Adults

 Because marijuana has been legalized in the vast majority of states throughout the U.S. — and because prescription medications can be found in the majority of household medicine cabinets — it is important for adolescents and their loved ones to understand the distinction between recreational use and substance abuse, and to understand that even recreational drug use can have lasting negative impacts on adolescents with still-developing brains.
 Numerous studies point towards the fact that brain development continues into the early and mid-20s, and that using chemical substances of any kind before the brain has fully developed increases the risk of substance dependence significantly.

 If you or someone you know has found themselves as a young adult stuck in a pattern of substance abuse you started as a teenager, there is help available.
-At Immersion Recovery Center we offer effective, age-specific addiction treatment to young adults who have been struggling with drug abuse and dependence.
+At The Immersion Program we offer effective, age-specific addiction treatment to young adults who have been struggling with drug abuse and dependence.
 If your loved one is under the age of 18, we can also help you find an appropriate program for them.
 It is important to seek treatment as soon as possible.
 We’re here to answer all your questions. contact us today to find out more about the road to recovery.

 Addictions in Young Adults & Teenagers